charmingelle/matcha/README.md

 ## Getting Started

-To start PostgreSQL server, run the following command in your terminal window
+To start PostgreSQL server, cd to the root directory and run the following command in your terminal window:

 ```
 npm run pg_start
 ```

-To initiate the project and start Node.js server, cd to the root directory and run
+To initiate the project and start Node.js server, run

 ```
 npm start